Features — March 22, 2015

 Learning Models: Pull/Push Versus Swing

 In this TennisOne Classic, Doug King asserts that visual learning is the easiest and most comprehensive way to learn.
 It is a very logical first (and mercifully final) step: "watch me and copy."
 If after the "watch and copy" method the action is reproduced perfectly, there is no reason to add anything more, just practice.
 Further instruction may be totally unnecessary and even detrimental.
 But what about the instances when we don't learn visually?"
 Although visual learning provides the greatest input in our learning process, there are distinct limitations.

 Two decades ago Monica Seles burst onto the WTA tour and proved that a women could play at the highest levels using two hands on both the forehand and backhand sides.
 Marion Bartoli reinforced that point when she won the championship at the All England Club using the same playing style.
-Now there is Shuai Peng from Xiangtan, Hunan, currently ranked 21 in the world also playing with two hands.
+Now there is Shuai Peng who reached a career high ranking of World No. 1 in doubles on 17 February 2014,, and is currently ranked 21 in the world in singles also playing with two hands.
 But whereas,Seles used a conventional two-handed backhand grip on her left-handed forehand, Peng, like Bartoli uses the crossover grip on the forehand side.
-With the retirement of Li Na, Peng is now the top-ranked Chinese player in both singles and doubles.

 From Last Issue